In the Works

 This book will cover the life of the Henschel 123 from the initial request for a ground-attack aircraft by the Reichsluftfahrtministerium, its development and construction, and its service in the Spanish Civil War and the Second World War, where it was used until 1945 on the Eastern Front.
 Using factory documents, numerous pilot interviews, and plenty of unpublished photos, this title will tell the full story of the Hs 123.

-Focke-Wulf Fw 190 Fighting Over Southern Italy
+Focke-Wulf 190 Fighting Over Southern Italy

 The book will cover Fw 190 operations in a day-by-day format, interspersed with many first-hand accounts, maps, colour aircraft profiles, photographs, and illustrations.